rashidis/LLM-serving/README.md

 - **Well documented&**: The code base is well commented and documented with tests provided.
 - **KV cashing**: A code based understading of KV cashing and how it can be helpful with efficiency is provided
 - **Batching**:  Batching offers the advantage of boosting throughput, defined as the number of prompts generated per second.
 Yet, in scenarios where low latency is crucial, there's a preference to swiftly produce results for each input request.
+_ **Continues Batching**:To ensure both high throughput and minimized latency, the subsequent module is supplied.
+In this method, each token generation is treated as a separate independant opration.
+It works well with Auto-regressive method as they generate one token at a time.

 ## Getting Started